Jayhawkers (film)

 Jayhawkers is a 2014 American sports drama/biographical film directed by Kevin Willmott, following the life of Wilt Chamberlain, Phog Allen, and the 1956–57 Kansas Jayhawks men's basketball team.
 Former Kansas basketball player Scot Pollard portrays B. H. Born in the film.

 Synopsis

 The film, which was shot entirely in black and white, depicts Kansas basketball coach Phog Allen's recruitment of Wilt Chamberlain, the dedication of Allen Fieldhouse, and Allen's forced retirement.
 The film also follows Chamberlain's adjustment to life in Lawrence and his battle to help end segregation in the city, as well as the racism he experienced traveling for road games.
-The film depicts the Jayhawks triple overtime loss in the 1957 NCAA University Division Basketball Championship Game to North Carolina.
+The film depicts the Jayhawks triple overtime loss in the 1957 National Championship Game to North Carolina.